Leomelonseeds/MissileWars/README.md

 ![image](https://user-images.githubusercontent.com/17891302/236728106-6d1055b5-4e29-49d3-841c-e84e4ec02ef4.png)
 * You now need to blow up *all* enemy portals to win (and there can be many :).
 * A tracker system associates portal breaks and kills from TNT to yourself.
 Blocked a missile with a shield or your own missile?
 That's your kill.
 Sniped someone with a Slingshot missile?
 That's your kill.
 * A rankup and stats system has been added.
-Gain more skillpoints with each rankup to use in your decks, and climb the leaderboards.
+Climb the leaderboards, and unlock new maps and cosmetics.
 * A 30 minute game timer, after which the team with the most portals remaining wins.
-Chaos mode starts when there are 10 minutes remaining, with halved item cooldowns.
+At 20 minutes left, item cooldowns are reduced by 25%, and at 10 minutes, they are reduced by 50%.
 * Cooldowns in 1v2s and 2v3s adjust to 1/2 and 2/3 of their normal times respectively to balance unfair teams.
 * A particle preview of the location of a spawnable missile.
 * A cooldown of 0.4 seconds between each missile spawn.